Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Availability tests in Azure Application Insights.
 - [x] Application Map in Azure Application Insights.

 ### You have an approval process that contains a condition.
 The condition requires that releases be approved by a team leader before they are deployed.
 You have a poky stating that approvals must occur within eight hour.
 You discover that deployments fail if the approvals take longer than two hours.
 You need to ensure that the deployments only fail if the approvals take longer than eight hours.
-Solution: From Post-deployment conditions, you modify the Time between re-evaluation of gates option.Does this meet the goal?
+Solution: From Post-deployment conditions, you modify the Time between re-evaluation of gates option.
+Does this meet the goal?

 - [ ] Yes.
 - [x] No.